jj09/jj09.github.io/_posts/2018-02-23-properly-measuring-http-request-time-with-node-js.md

 });
 {% endhighlight %}

 <p>However, this won't give you the actual time that request takes.
-Above request call is async, and you start measuring time at the time when request was queued, not actually sent.</p>
+The above request call is async, and you start measuring time at the time when the request was queued, not actually sent.</p>
-<p>In order to determine how much time elapsed since sending request, you can use the <code>time</code> parameter:</p>
+<p>In order to determine how much time elapsed since sending the request, you can use the <code>time</code> parameter:</p>

 {% highlight javascript %}
 var request = require('request');